Perspective

 The fix: Use the left lane only to pass or exit from a (rare) left-lane off-ramp.

 In jammed downtown streets, it's tempting to bend the rules a bit and creep into the intersection in hopes the traffic will clear and let you pass before the light changes.
-But too often, those "benders" turn into blockers.
+But all too often, these drivers just end up blocking the intersection.

 The fix: Consider altering your route or timing to avoid peak traffic hours if you find yourself blocking or being frustrated by those who do.